forkarea/shopsys/docs/model/rules-to-model.md

 - classes in model must always represent a some kind of behavior of a model unit
 - model unit should always be represented by an Entity

-## What is and What is Not a Model
+## What is and what is not a model
 *Model is a system of abstractions that describes selected aspect of a domain.*

 That means that everything in a model should be related to some functionality of Domain, in our case, e-commerce.